thirumalaics/2024_learning_vault/Hadoop, the definitive guide/Chapter 2.md

-- Hadoop provides a framework for realiable, scalable storage and analysis
+- Hadoop provides a framework for reliable, scalable storage and analysis
 ## Map Reduce
 - programming model for data processing
 - MapReduce programs are inherently parallel